Emerging Mortgages Compete With Government-Backed Loans

 The U.S. government wants you to own a home.

 FHA loans provide a low-downpayment option to buyers at many income and credit levels.
-VA home loans and Rural Housing loans require no downpayment from certain segments of the population.
+VA home loans and require no downpayment from certain segments of the population.

 But government programs are no longer the only way to purchase a home with little or no downpayment.